-The film takes place in the fictional African country of Wakanda, a small, technologically advanced nation whose power comes from its main natural resource: huge supplies of a magical metal called vibranium.
+Black Panther takes place in the fictional African country of Wakanda, a small, technologically advanced nation whose power comes from its main natural resource: huge supplies of a fictional metal called vibranium.
 As is often the case in sci-fi, “technologically advanced” here means “full of skyscrapers and trains”.
-In other words, perfect Citymetric territory.

 It’s to the credit of Black Panther’s crew that there’s anything to talk about here at all.
 Fictional cities in previous Marvel films, such as Asgard from the Thor films or Xandar from Guardians of the Galaxy, don’t feel like real places at all, but collections of random monuments joined together by unwalkably-wide and sterile open spaces.